-At first I felt a sharp rush of adrenaline, but it very quickly turned to butterflies and then to anxiousness.
+At first, I felt a sharp rush of adrenaline, but it very quickly turned to butterflies and then to anxiousness.
 I now know what people meant when they say, “You could cut the atmosphere with a knife”.
 But I didn’t want to think of knives or any other improvised prison weapon at this point.
-So with nothing but stolid conviction, I took a gasping breath, tensed my entire body, and continued directly into the prison’s dark, screeching, devilish depths.
+So with nothing but solid conviction, I took a gasping breath, tensed my entire body, and continued directly into the prison’s dark, screeching, devilish depths.

 The Admittance Process

 We naively thought this whole process was completely ‘black ops’.
-You know, under the counter, off the books, behind closed doors, smoke and mirrors, 007 all the way.
+You know, under the counter, off the books, behind closed doors, smoke, and mirrors, 007 all the way.
 It turns out that it’s not.
 It’s just a nice money earner for everyone involved: the guards, the inmates, the prison bosses, even the scam artists.
-It was all very organised and process driven, which was a big surprise to us.
+It was all very organized and process driven, which was a big surprise to us.
 So much in Bolivia is chaotic, but the corruption is refreshingly efficient.

 As an aside, Bolivia is a gorgeous country and not nearly as demonic as its reputation.
 Coming over the border from Peru, where political propaganda covers every man-made structure, I was shellshocked by the jagged peaks and untouched landscapes.
 The people are generally very accommodating, and everything’s impossibly cheap, and the capital, La Paz, is unlike any other, especially at over 3,600m elevation.
 By far it was our favorite country in Latin America.
 So although I mention the corruption, Bolivia is by no means characterised by it, at least not more so than others.

-Back to the prison….
-We were ushered into a small room with a short ceiling.
-A very matter-of-fact female prison guard asked us to write our names and passport numbers into the visitor register, and then she tattooed us using permanent marker.
+Back to the prison… We were ushered into a small room with a short ceiling.
+A very matter-of-fact female prison guard asked us to write our names and passport numbers into the visitor register, and then she tattooed us using a permanent marker.
 Oscar, the fixer, asked for the 400 Bolivianos and even checked each note to see if it were counterfeit (not uncommon in South America).